Laylo/laylo-partner-node/README.md

   user: {
     phone: "+1234567890", // a phone number or email is required
     email: "fan@laylo.com",
-    marketingConsent: true, // if a phone number or email is not already opted into the customer this indicates that you
+    smsMarketingConsent: true, // if a phone numbe is not already opted into the customer this indicates that you
     // have received permission from them to subscribe to updates from the customer },
   layloProductId: "PROD_123", // an optional laylo productId that helps the customer better track engagement. you will need to get this value from the customer and it can change depending on the conversion flow.